1254859753/.github.io/README.md

 The **Address-Different Type** file is used in the **address matching** task.
 It provides the queried address with different changed formats.
 The data can be reused to test fuzzy matching.

 The **Address-Different Length** file is used in the **address matching** task.
-It provides the queried address with different string length.
+It provides the queried address with different string lengths.

 ### Code
 -  **PythonPro_AMatching**
 (corresponding section: Section 4)

-The project code is a prototype demo of address matching based on address graph including for original format and changed format.
-The **main.py** is the entrance of all project.
-Simply copy the directory into a new project **Pycharm** and prepare the requried **pylib**, then test the differnt addresses in **Matching data**.
+The project code is a prototype demo of address matching based on an address graph including for the original format and changed format.
+The **main.py** is the entrance of all projects.
+Simply copy the directory into a new project **PyCharm**, prepare the required **pylib**, then test the different addresses in the **Matching data**.

 ## License